RahulSinghazm/Django_Web_-Appliacation_for_-Billing_App/README.md

 # Django_Web_-Appliacation_for_-Billing_App
-Django_WebApp

-# Django is a high-level Python Web framework..........
+Django is a high-level Python Web framework..........

 # Billing_App
 This project is based on python & django and implementing and Calculating of one Monthely money spent daily life it self and